snowplow-archive/snowplow.github.com/product/analysing-data-with-snowplow.md

 3. The 'GROUP BY' statement rolls the data up to the required level of aggregation.
 To take a comman example, analysts often roll the data up so that there is one line of data for each visit.
 In that case, they would:

 	GROUP BY user_id, visit_id

+So far so good - same process for Hive and Infobright.

 Once an analyst has pulled the cut of data she requires from SnowPlow, the next step is to import it into her analytics / statistical / visualisation tool of choice.
 It is straightforward to write the outputs of a Hive analysis to a tab delimited or comma delimited file.
 This is achieved by creating an 'external table' (i.e. one that is saved on S3 rather than in Hive itself) and formatting it to be e.g. a CSV: